JereUjala/Gameserver_cpp/README.md

 run `make`

-and execute server with a port as an argument if a port is not given the default port of 1512 is used
+and execute server with a port as an argument.
+If a port is not given the default port of 1512 is used

 `./bin/server 88`